Celestia Rice Colby: Writing and activism

 Once again, her writing conflicted with the life she led in the physical world.
 While she advocated for a society in which she would be able to pursue her dreams freely and without the constraints of domesticity, she nevertheless adhered to those standards.
 Her work inspired future feminists and activists to push beyond societally accepted efforts.

 Death

-Celestia is remembered for her elegant, honest writing that often juxtaposed the life into which she was forced.
-While her ideas were not necessarily unpopular at the time she expressed them, she was able to capture them into eloquent words that were consumed by the public at large.
-The vast collection of her writing at Dr. Jo Ann Rayfield Archives with Illinois State University helps preserve her messages.

 She died from illness in Normal on July 28, 1900.
 Her death occurred in the home she shared with June.

 Celestia's grave is located at the Evergreen Memorial Cemetery in Bloomington, Illinois, same as June.
+A collection of her writing is preserved in the Dr. Jo Ann Rayfield Archives at Illinois State University.